gabrieltoribiopereira/esp32-pong-game/README.md

 1. Power up both ESP32s (USB or Battery).
 2. The screens should initialize.
 4. Press the button to move UP your paddle.

-#creando el esquema parael desto

-I've been doing the readme now it's in a good version but I think I will improve it in the future.
-Right now the game is functional but before ship it I will improve the game making a counter for the pointa and I'll make a way that the game starts slow and gain speed over time.